tpm2-software/tpm2-abrmd/CONTRIBUTING.md

 effected subsystem / object.
 If the change is spread over a number of subsystems them the prefix may be omitted.

+## Picking a Branch
+All bug fixes and changes that are backward compatible should be committed to the `1.x` release branch.
+This branch will be merged back into the `master` branch periodically.
+If the change you're working on is not backward compatible (e.g. removes a command line option) then it should not go into the release branch but instead should go into master directly.

 ## Guideline for merging changes
 Changes must be merged with the "rebase" option on github to avoid merge commits.
 This provides for a clear linear history.